Albert Ullin: Legacy

 Ullin donated his personal collection of Australian children’s book illustrations to the National Gallery of Victoria.
 Ullin created the Ullin Prize for Children's Illustration at the Wheeler Centre for Books Writing and Ideas.
-The inaugural prize was award to Andrew McLean in recognition of his 40 year career in book illustration.
+The inaugural prize was awarded to Andrew McLean in 2020 in recognition of his 40 year career in book illustration.
+Jane Tanner and Judith Rossell won in 2022 and 2024 respectively.